shihankanungo/shihankanungo.github.io/mop.md

 <summary><b>Inequalities 1.
 Problem</b></summary>
   <img src="/images/mop3p.png" width="500"/>
 </details>
-The second class was probably the best overall class that MOP will ever see.
-Evan Chen taught a class on Cubic curves.
+The second class was Cubic curves by Evan Chen.
 First he talked about Cayley-Bacharach, both cubic and quartic, then a little about the circle points, and then he went over isoptic and isopivotal cubics.
 However, I have no clue how to apply any of this to olympiad problems.
-The problems were very fun.
 <details>
 <summary><b>Cubic curves.
 Problems</b></summary>
   <img src="/images/mop3pa.png" width="500"/>